-The details of the Board's work are set out in its Statement of Primary Responsibilities.
-It is supported by the University Clerk and the Corporate Governance and Committees Unit.
+The details of the Board's work are set out in its Statement of Primary Responsibilities (PDF).
+The Board is supported by the University Clerk and the Corporate Governance and Committees Unit.

-There are 24 members of the Board of Governors:
+There are 17 members of the Board of Governors.

-The Board acts on its own and through its six committees, each of which includes at least three Board members:
+The Board acts on its own and through its five committees, each of which includes at least three Board members: